Comparison

 The right choice depends on call volume, appointment complexity, and how much consistency you want across calls.

-The call is easier when the system knows that Bella dislikes loud dryers, Cooper needs a bath and brush, and a boarding request needs vaccine context before it is useful.
+The call is easier when the system knows that Bella dislikes loud dryers, Cooper needs a bath and brush, and a boarding request needs vaccine details before it is useful.

 Questions owners ask

 Often, yes.
 Answering services may charge by minute or call volume.
-Woof's AI Receptionist is a flat monthly plan, which can be easier for a small shop to model.
+Woof's Phone Calls plan is flat monthly pricing, which can be easier for a small shop to model.

 They mostly mind being ignored, repeating themselves, or waiting for callbacks.
 The experience should be clear, fast, and honest that it is helping the shop answer.